Who is Laura Ingalls Wilder?

 Laura Ingalls Wilder Memorial Society was founded by those who knew her and wanted to preserve her history and legacy because they realized that in so doing, they were preserving the American Story as well.
 Laura's history is our history too!
 Because of this the Laura Ingalls Wilder Memorial Society endeavors to provide fun educational programs for you and your students.

 Create your customized fieldtrip by selecting the options that your students would enjoy.
 Each option will take 30 minutes.
 All groups start with the "Who is Laura Ingalls Wilder?" session at the Surveyors’ House.
 Then it is off to the activities you have chosen.
-Pick one activity for each building you want to visit.
+Pick three activities in addition to the Surveyor's House.

 Fieldtrips can be scheduled in September and May